Negative Bank Balance: What Happens to Your Account Next?

 Sign up for Low Balance Alerts and Automatic Direct Deposit

-If you can’t keep track of your spending, signing up for low-balance alerts could be the solution for you.
-Here, you place automatic phone alerts that remind you when your accounts get to a certain balance.
-This enables you to add funds into the account or to avoid using it to make more payments.
+If you have trouble keeping track of your spending, signing up for low-balance alerts could be your solution.
+Here, you place automatic phone alerts reminding you when your accounts reach a certain available balance.
+These push notifications let you know when to add funds to the account or avoid using it to make more debit card transactions or other payments.

 Keep Track of Your Spending

-You are advised to keep a running ledger and check it before making any transactions or payments.
-Over the years, this has been made an easy process, especially with the introduction of mobile banking.
-Keeping track of your account does not only help you avoid mistakes but also allows you to catch charges that you may have forgotten.
+Keep a running ledger and check it before making any transactions or payments.
+Over the years, this has been made more accessible, especially with the introduction of mobile banking.
+Keeping track of your account not only helps you avoid mistakes but also allows you to catch charges that you may need to remember.

-It is important to note that checking your bank balance using an ATM or online may not always give you the exact balance.
+It is important to note that checking your bank balance using an ATM or online may only sometimes give you the exact balance.
 That’s why you should run bank balances regularly.

 Opt-Out of the Overdraft Program